Torch

-A torch is a stick with combustible material at one end, which can be used as a light source or to set something on fire.
-Torches have been used throughout history, and are still used in processions, symbolic and religious events, and in juggling entertainment.
-In some countries, "torch" in modern usage is the term for a battery-operated portable light.
+A torch is a stick with combustible material at one end which can be used as a light source or to set something on fire.
+Torches have been used throughout history and are still used in processions, symbolic and religious events, and in juggling and entertainment.
+In some countries, notably the United Kingdom and Australia, "torch" in modern usage is also the term for a battery-operated portable light.

 Etymology

 From the Old French "torche" meaning "twisted thing", hence "torch formed of twisted tow dipped in wax", probably from Vulgar Latin *torca, alteration of Late Latin torqua, variant of classical Latin torques "collar of twisted metal", from torquere "to twist".

 Torch construction

 Torch construction has varied through history depending on the torch's purpose.
 Torches were usually constructed of a wooden stave with one end wrapped in a material which was soaked in a flammable substance.
 In the United States, black bear bones may have been used.
 Modern procession torches are made from coarse hessian rolled into a tube and soaked in wax.
 A wooden handle is usually used, and a cardboard collar is attached to deflect any wax droplets.
 They are an easy, safe and relatively cheap way to hold a flame aloft in a parade or to provide illumination in any after-dark celebration.

 Modern torches suitable for juggling are made of a wooden-and-metal or metal-only stave with one end wrapped in a Kevlar wick.
-This wick is soaked in a flammable liquid, usually paraffin (kerosene).
+This wick is soaked in a flammable liquid, such as kerosene.